Fischer-L/PicRestaurants/README.md

   1. Our client side is utilizing the node.js so quicker and simpler to continue with the node.js for the server developement.

-  2. The Express APIs are eazy-understood and well-documented so go for it.
+  2. The Express APIs are eazy-understood(quick for using), well-documented(good for maintenance) and popular(safer for long-run support) so go for it.

   [1] http://expressjs.com/